 Why are there no rent comparables or Rent Index maps available?
-Why do registered leases not include the market rents?
+Why do registered utility licenses not include the market rents?
 Most carriers prefer to negotiate rents with owners that lack the comparable rents that they possess.
 This puts landlords in a distinct disadvantage.

 To address this on behalf of our clients, AMC has developed a new cell site Rent Index map for cell site landlords.
 This map contains key information of cell sites in Canada including:

 - Rent Index

 Each Canadian cell site is identified by Carrier, Lat/long and Site Code.
 The number of Licensed Transponders (antennas) describes the licensed antennas installed.
 AMC focuses on the active antennas operating – not the antenna packaging (antenna panels).
 Each antenna panel can have 1 to 6 licensed antennas (Transponders).
 The revenue capacity of a panel can increase 10 times without obvious changes.
 As cell antenna agreements often require the landlord to approve these “enhancements”, rental improvements may have been missed.

 The Rent Index is a unique tool for measuring the licensed revenue capacity of any site with the same carrier.
 This is the first time such a tool has been made available to landlords with cell sites.
 The RI may also be applied on a national basis for all sites with same carrier.

 AMC suggests starting by exploring a site and then comparing its RI with adjacent and local sites.
 The importance of any given site is reflected in the RI score.
 The higher the RI, then generally the greater the value of the site to the cell carrier.
 Another advantage of the RI index is that it can be used nationally to compare site installed potential for each carrier – coast -to-coast.